aatkin/GLTest/README.md

 ## Building ##
 Before building dependencies, you should have [CMake](http://www.cmake.org/) installed.
 CMake should be pretty easy to install using popular package managers, such as `apt`.
 You should also have fairly modern GPU drivers installed, with support for >=OpenGL 3.2.

 GLFW and GLEW dependencies need to be built and linked to the project before the project can be built.
-Easiest way (in my opinion) is to use the makefiles in both libraries and link statically:
+Easiest way (in my opinion) is to use the makefiles in both libraries:
   - GLFW3
     - `$ cd glfw-3.0.4 && sudo cmake "Unix Makefiles" && sudo make && sudo make install`
   - GLEW